google/WebFundamentals/src/content/en/fundamentals/app-install-banners/index.md

         });
     });

-You can only call `prompt()` on the deferred event once, if the user dismissed it, you'll need to wait until the `beforeinstallprompt` event is fired on the next page navigation.
+You can only call `prompt()` on the deferred event once.
+If the user dismisses it, you'll need to wait until the `beforeinstallprompt` event is fired on the next page navigation.